martinezga/api-currency-converter-django-cache/README.md

 * Render - Cloud Application Hosting

 ### 📖 Description
+- Passwordless authentication

 ### 🔎 Improvements
+- Logging

 ### 🏁 API Usage

+The API don't need registration by user, it uses `Passwordless authentication` workflow.

+That means you don't have and don't need to remember your password because we will send you and email with a token everytime you need to access our application.

+In that way we ensure you use a valid email 😀 and simplify the sign-in experience.

+Automatically creates users and according given domain creates admins privileges.

+For testing purposes accounts with emails ending on `yopmail.com` are admin.

+To create an admin account go to: https://yopmail.com/ this service allow to have a disposable email address with inbox to receive real emails.

 ### ✨ Local environment set up